Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Installation & Usage

-Dashlane and LastPass are quick and easy to set up.
-The first thing you'll be asked to do in either is to create a master password, after which you'll be taken through a tutorial explaining the basic features of each.
-You can then install extras like browser extensions and import saved logins from other apps if you so desire.
+Dashlane and LastPass are both quick and easy to set up.
+The first thing you'll do is create a master password, after which there's a brief tutorial that explains the basic features of each.
+Then, you can then install extras like browser extensions or import saved logins and data sets from other apps.

-LastPass is entirely browser-based and divided between the Vault, a web interface, and a browser extension, the last of which is for autofill and provides access to other features.
-Some users might be disappointed about the service's lack of a desktop client, however, we didn't have any issues working entirely from the browser.
-This is because the extension is powerful enough to handle all day-to-day tasks.
+LastPass is entirely browser-based and built around its "Web Vault" and a browser extension.
+The latter is primarily used for autofill as well as a few other features.
+Some users might be disappointed about the absence of a desktop client, but we didn't have any complaints about working entirely in the browser.
+This is because the extension is powerful enough to handle all routine tasks.

 We quickly found our footing in LastPass's web dashboard.

-Both Dashlane and LastPass are quick to set up and will offer a 100% browser-based experience moving forward.
-Thanks to the intuitive user interfaces each possesses, we can't separate the two.
+Both Dashlane and LastPass are quick to set up and offer a fully browser-based experience.
+Thanks to their intuitive user interfaces, we can't separate the two.

 Winner: Draw